Why the 1980s Alpha Hero & Romance Power Couples Dominated?

 Across offices, estates, and private islands, heroines met power with spine.
 Secretaries outmaneuvered bosses.
 Artists disarmed preachers.
 The dynamic was a tug of war between dominance and defiance, and readers devoured every pull.

-Today’s morally gray mafia heir, the ride-or-die shifter, the grumpy man in therapy-they all carry the same DNA.
+Today’s morally gray mafia heir, the ride or die shifter, the grumpy man in therapy… they all carry the same DNA.
 To understand why these men still own so much real estate in our heads, you have to go back to the era that minted them.
 Let’s open the file on the 1980s alpha hero and map the power couple pattern that changed romance.

 Prefer to watch instead?